ignarru/landing-cloudfare/README.md

 # Landing Pro

-This project uses [Supabase](https://supabase.com) to store the contact form submissions.
-The form **requires** valid Supabase credentials to function properly.
+This project now embeds [Cal.com](https://cal.com) in the contact section so leads can book meetings directly.
+You can point the scheduler to your own event by setting `VITE_CALCOM_LINK` to your Cal.com slug or full URL.
+The repository still includes the Supabase-backed contact API under `/api/contact` if you decide to keep storing submissions.

+## Cal.com configuration

+Set `VITE_CALCOM_LINK` to your Cal.com booking slug (for example `calcom/30min` or `your-team/demo`) so the embedded widget shows your availability.
+If it is not provided, the site falls back to the Cal.com demo event.

 ## Environment variables

-Copy `.env.example` to `.env` (this file is ignored by Git) and fill in your Supabase credentials, or set these variables in your deployment service.
+Copy `.env.example` to `.env` (this file is ignored by Git) and fill in your Supabase credentials if you will use the `/api/contact` endpoint, or set these variables in your deployment service.
 The example file only contains placeholders, so your deployment environment must provide actual credentials:

 ```bash